top of page

 In Baptism, we participate in the Death and Resurrection of Jesus Christ.
 As a result of this “immersion” in the Lord’s saving work (the term “baptism” means “immersion”), original sin is forgiven and grace is received.
 We thereby become members of the Body of Christ, the Church, and share in the life of God.

-Baptism of children
+Baptism of Children

 Parents who present their children for Baptism promise to rear them in the Catholic faith.
 This means attending Mass on Sundays and Holydays of Obligation, and ensuring that the children receive religious education and the other sacraments.
 Parents are expected to attend a class offered by the parish in preparation for Baptism.

-chosen (in which case it must be a man and a woman, although they need not be husband and wife).
+At least one godparent is required for Baptism, although two may be chosen (in which case it must be a man and a woman, although they need not be husband and wife).
 Godparents must be fully initiated and practicing Catholics, since they share the responsibility of rearing the children in the faith.
 This means that godparents must have received Baptism, Confirmation, and First Holy Communion; that they practice the faith; and, that if married, they be married in the Catholic Church.
 Each eligible godparent needs to submit a Godparent Attestation Form.
-Click Here to access the Godparent Attestation Forms for Infant Baptism.

-Baptism of older children and adults
+Baptism of Older Children and Adults

 Children above the age of reason (seven) are considered adults for the purpose of Baptism.
 According to Church law, those above age seven who seek Baptism—whether they be children or adults—must also receive the sacraments of Confirmation and the Eucharist within the same celebration.